5 Tips for Staying Healthy on Your Vacation

 If you only drink a single glass of white wine on a Friday night back at home, crossing the border won’t magically provide you with rum drinking super powers – so, taste whatever you want in moderation but stick to what your body knows where possible.

 While this list isn't all encompassing, these are 5 really easy things you can do to ensure that you have the best and healthiest trip to the Caribbean.
 These tips do not replace the advice of a doctor and you can always share your concerns with your medical professional.
-If you are traveling outside of the Caribbean or Europe, these tips still apply but you should consult the CDC to determine if any additional steps, such as vaccinations, should be taken.
+If you are traveling outside of the Caribbean or Europe, these tips still apply but you should consult the CDC to determine if any additional steps, such as vaccinations or prescription medication, should be taken.

 Destination Luxe Travel receives no commission or payment from any of the links posted here - they are just our tried and true favorites that are worth sharing!